turingschool/curriculum/tutorials/models/validations.markdown

 validates :price, :presence => true
 ```

 These have the exact same functionality.
-The first is considered "Rails 2 style" and the second a newer "Rails 3 style".
+The first is the older style and the second a newer "Rails 3 style".
 The Rails 3 style shines when we add in a second validation on the same field:

 ```ruby
 # Rails 2 Style